jenshweber/grape/README.md

 * Download and start the VM: `vagrant up`.
 (This will take some time to download the VM on the first call.)

-* SSH into the VM with `vagrant ssh` and start a Grape REPL with `lein gorilla :ip 0.0.0.0 :port 8080`
+* Open a shell at the VM `vagrant ssh`

+* Then `cd grapetest` and start a Grape REPL with `lein gorilla :ip 0.0.0.0 :port 8080`

 * Now just navigate to http://0.0.0.0:8080/worksheet.ht?filename=welcome.clj

+* You can get the Neo4J browser at http://localhost:7474 (username neo4j, password grape)

 ## Slowstart - using a local installation